 My family room could use some updating- some freshening up!
 Perhaps your family room could do with some fresh decorating ideas too?
 It is always fun to look at great decorating ideas so that you can plan out what you want in your head.
-That is why I sought our several interior designers to give us their best family room decorating ideas!
+That is why I sought our several interior designers and asked them to give us their best family room decorating ideas!
 These interior designers have been so kind as to share key family room elements, inexpensive family room updates, and trendy new decorating ideas for family rooms.

 Great Family Rooms by Gina Samarotto of Samarotto Design: